dlu-ch/dlb/doc/faq.rst

   a higher-level build system, and it is designed to run builds as fast as possible.

 This is a clever choice.
 Ninja files have a elegant and well-defined syntax.
-This means: Wherever Make is suitable Ninja is better.
+This means: Wherever Make is suitable, Ninja is better.

 Despite its claim, Ninja has hardcoded support for compiler interfaces specific to GCC, Clang and MSVC as well as a file-based mechanism for dependency detection at build time.